 In 2022, the Czech government announced its intention to increase its control over energy sources in the Czech Republic, including a transformation of CEZ.
 In that context, plans have been put forward to potentially split CEZ.
-However, we understand that there currently is no concrete proposals being discussed.
+However, there currently are no concrete proposals being discussed.